-The senior year at the University of South Carolina School of Medicine (USCSOM) consists of four required clinical rotations totaling 16 weeks (Internal Medicine, Surgery, an Acting Internship, and a selective); four elective rotations (totaling 16 weeks); the opportunity for two additional four-week electives, if desired by the student; and the required two Capstone weeks.
+The senior year at the University of South Carolina School of Medicine (USCSOM) consists of four required clinical rotations totaling 16 weeks (Acting Internship, Critical Care, Step 2 Prep and Capstone); four elective rotations (totaling 16 weeks); the opportunity for two additional four-week electives, if desired by the student.
 The Capstone curriculum is designed to enhance academic, clinical, medicolegal, and management skills of graduating students in order to assist them in their transition to residency training and clinical practice.

 It is imperative that the academic integrity of the senior year at USCSOM be maintained for each student.
 For this reason, a student should not expect to be excused from required rotations or electives for residency interviews during the senior year.
 Students who find it necessary to miss any days of a rotation or elective must obtain permission from the respective clerkship director or department chair.
 Any student who is absent for residency interviews for more than three days per four weeks of a clerkship may be required to makeup the missed time.
 Excessive absences during a rotation or elective may result in an "Unsatisfactory" grade in personal and professional conduct or in a reduction in the academic letter grade.

-The Senior Medicine and Senior Surgery rotations are to be taken in either Columbia or Greenville.
-Up to four (4) rotations (electives, selective, and AI) may be scheduled away and no more than three (3) electives (including the AI and selective) in the same specialty or subspecialty.
-One or two additional rotations beyond the nine required rotations can be scheduled, if desired, in any specialty or subspecialty and at any approved site.
+Up to four rotations may be scheduled away and no more than three electives are permitted in the same specialty or subspecialty.
+One or two additional rotations beyond the eight required rotations can be scheduled, if desired, in any specialty or subspecialty and at any approved site.

-Scheduling procedures and forms are explained in detail at a class meeting early in the spring semester of the M-III year.
-Students are given approximately one month to meet with a faculty advisor to discuss schedules and make their selections in OASIS.
+Scheduling procedures and forms are explained in detail at a class meeting early in the spring semester of the M3 year.
+Students are given approximately one month to meet with a faculty advisor to discuss schedules and make their selections in OASIS, our registration software system.

 It is recommended that students plan their required rotations first and then fill in the remaining blocks with their electives.
 Students may choose to do some rotations at the Florence Regional campus as space allows.
 As much flexibility as possible will be allowed throughout the third and fourth year for changes, but required months cannot always be changed due to limits in the number of students allowed on certain rotations.